If you have recently started your breastfeeding journey you may have noticed that one of your boobs produces less milk than the other.

 It could perhaps be due to the reasons above or down to something else, but it’s quite common for babies to prefer nursing from one of mom’s breasts and not the other.

-Many times a baby will find one breast is more comfortable or easier to latch on to that the other, and if this is the case with your little one, they may have a favorite side which is contributing to your uneven supply.
+Many times a baby will find one breast is more comfortable or easier to latch on to than the other, and if this is the case with your little one, they may have a favorite side that is contributing to your uneven supply.

 Because the more one of your breasts is emptied, the more it will produce.

 So if your baby is not feeding enough on one side, that breast will actually produce less milk than the side that is regularly emptied.